The LSU Championship Game Further Exposed the NCAA’s Hypocrisy

 But with each incident like this one, and the public scrutiny that follows, the association’s contradictions become harder to ignore.
 Commentators have critiqued the hoarding of wealth by the NCAA and the efforts to keep it away from the athletes who bring in that money.
 Professional athletes and even TV announcers employed by the very networks that pay so richly to broadcast NCAA games openly mock the credibility of the association’s model.

-The unfairness in the LSU case is particularly galling, and it highlights the NCAA’s difficulty in persuading the public that it is enforcing a principled system.
-Prior to the national championship, Odell Beckham Jr. asked for and received NCAA permission to give every LSU player a set of wireless headphones worth hundreds of dollars.
-If the NCAA thought that that gift was a permissible practice under the amateurism rules, how can it credibly take the position that the same guy giving the cash equivalent of those headphones to some of those same players violates amateurism rules?
+The unfairness in the LSU case is particularly galling, and it highlights the NCAA’s difficulty in convincing the public that it is enforcing a principled system.
+Prior to the national championship, Beckham asked for and received the NCAA’s permission to give every LSU player a set of wireless headphones worth hundreds of dollars.
+If the NCAA thought that gift was a permissible practice under the amateurism rules, how can it credibly take the position that the same guy giving the cash equivalent of those headphones to some of those same players violates amateurism rules?
 It is certainly hard to see much of a difference in the receipt of “extra benefits,” except for the brazenness of the nationally televised one.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.